Recipes Worth Repeating

 Freshly chopped basil sprinkled over two eggs en cocotte with a plate of biscuits.

 Now that spring is finally here, I find myself wanting brunch more than ever.
-With Easter and Mother’s Day coming up, I go into planning mode, and for us, those holidays mean brunch.
-Naturally, the more I think about brunch, the more I crave a good brunch, so I feel extra excited to share such an easy and delicious egg recipe with you today.
+With Easter and Mother's Day coming up, I go into planning mode, and for us, those holidays mean brunch.
+Naturally, the more I think about brunch, the more I crave a good brunch, and I often serve this sausage egg casserole, but I feel extra excited to share such an easy and delicious egg recipe with you today.

 What Are Eggs en Cocotte?